 - Tweet about ISAD, and update your Facebook status on the day.
-See above Going green for ISAD for a Facebook image you can use.
+See above Going green for ISAD for Facebook images you can use.

 - Talk about stammering to someone.
 Maybe introduce yourself as someone who stammers when making phone calls.

-- Create your own YouTube video of yourself talking about your stammer and upload it onto the Closed BSA Facebook group.
+- Create your own YouTube video of yourself talking about your stammer and upload it onto our Closed BSA Facebook group.

 - Give a talk on stammering at a public speaking club, rotary club, etc. Join the BSA 'Speaking Out' team to learn more about how to do this, and see Use ISAD to talk about stammering.

 - In 2013 therapists at Airedale NHS Foundation Trust sent a letter to all GPs in the area, with testimonials from children and adults who had accessed the service within the last year: Letter from Airedale therapists to all GPs in the area.

 - Print-off information from our website to show friends, family, colleagues, etc, for example advice for people who don't stammer on talking to someone who does (In Conversation with a person who stammers).